-Among more than 90 changes to strata legislation, the most controversial means that 75 per cent of owners in apartment blocks will be able to sell the entire building to developers.
-However, strata residents will have to wait until January 2018 to see the 2% building defects bond to pay for defects that may be uncovered in the first two years of a strata apartment building's life.
+Among more than 90 changes to strata legislation, the most controversial means that 75 per cent of owners in apartment blocks are able to sell the entire building to developers.
+However, strata residents had to wait until January 2018 to see the 2% building defects bond to pay for defects that may be uncovered in the first two years of a strata apartment building's life.

 A spokesman for Better Regulation and Innovation Minister Victor Dominello said these were once-in-a-generation changes.
 Photo: Anthony Johnson

-Under other changes, owners corporations will be able to invite local council parking inspector into their car parks.
+Under other changes, owners corporations are able to invite local council parking inspector into their car parks.

-Cigarette smoke will, for the first time, be defined as a “nuisance”, meaning that even people who smoke only inside their own units can be ordered to stop if it affects other residents.
+Cigarette smoke is, for the first time, defined as a “nuisance”, meaning that even people who smoke only inside their own units can be ordered to stop if it affects other residents.

-Proxy farming will be a thing of the past with limits on the number of proxy votes any one person can hold, replaced by electronic voting, meeting “attendance” by Skype or via the phone and online debate and decision-making.
+Proxy farming is a thing of the past with limits on the number of proxy votes any one person can hold, replaced by electronic voting, meeting “attendance” by Skype or via the phone and online debate and decision-making.

-Strata professionals who are not owners will not be allowed to join executive committees
+Strata professionals who are not owners are not allowed to join executive committees

-Strata managers will be required to disclose commissions they receive from insurers.
+Strata managers are required to disclose commissions they receive from insurers.

 Tenants in bukilding with more than 50% of registered renters will be able to elect a tenants’ rep to the executive committee, although they won’t be able to vote and can be excluded from discussions of a sensitive or financial nature.